COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiment Details

 \item C1-5: Train on the atomic transformations \texttt{extend\_contours\_same\_color}, \texttt{mirror\_vertical}, \texttt{pad\_left} and all of their mutual compositions (depth $d=2$), except the specific composition $\texttt{pad\_left} - \texttt{extend\_contours\_same\_color}$, which we leave for OOD testing. \end{itemize}

-\item \textbf{C2 - From Restricted Composite Tasks to Unseen Composite}: We train on a set of composite tasks made of some atomic transformations, and test on composite tasks of the same depth, but not seen during training. \begin{itemize} \item C2-1: Train on all the mutual compositions (depth $d=2$) of \texttt{translate\_up}, \texttt{rotate90}, \texttt{mirror\_horizontal}, except the specific composition $\texttt{translate\_up} - \texttt{rotate90}$, which we leave for OOD testing.
+\item \textbf{C2 - From Restricted Composite Tasks to Unseen Composite}: We train on a set of composite tasks made of some atomic transformations, and test on composite tasks of the same depth, but not seen during training. \begin{itemize} \item C2-1: Train on all the mutual compositions (depth $d=2$) of \texttt{translate\_up}, \texttt{rotate90}, \texttt{mirror\_horizontal}, except the specific composition $\texttt{translate\_up} - \texttt{rotate90}$ (and its commutable reverse), which we leave for OOD testing.

 \item C2-2: Train on all the mutual compositions (depth $d=2$) of \texttt{change\_object\_color}, \texttt{pad\_right}, \texttt{fill\_holes\_different\_color}, except the specific composition $\texttt{change\_object\_color} - \texttt{pad\_right}$, which we leave for OOD testing.